-20. Plaintiff Miranda Guzman is a widow who resides in the unincorporated community of Clear Creek, West Virginia in Raleigh County ("Plaintiff" or "Ms. Guzman").
-Plaintiff maintains profound religious objections to injecting her four-year-old child, A.G., with the vaccinations required under the CVL's schedule.
-Defendants prohibit A.G. from attending any Raleigh County Schools unless she receives all CVL-mandated vaccines.

-21. Plaintiff obtained a religious exemption certificate from the West Virginia Department of Health exempting A.G. from the CVL's vaccination requirements for the 2025-26 school year.
-The West Virginia Department of Health also issued a copy of A.G.'s religious exemption certificate to Clear Fork District Elementary School, a public school within the Raleigh County Schools.
-See Exhibit 2.

-22. Defendant West Virginia Board of Education, pursuant to W. Va.
+- 23. Plaintiff Tolley obtained religious exemption certificates from the State Health Department exempting A.C. and E.C. from the CVL's vaccination requirements for the 2025-26 school year.
+State public health officials issued copies of their religious exemption certificates to Liberty High School, a public high school within the Raleigh County Schools.
+See Exhibit 2. - 24.
+Plaintiff Carley Hunter resides in Daniels, West Virginia in Raleigh County ("Plaintiff Hunter" or "Ms. Hunter").
+Plaintiff Hunter maintains profound religious objections to injecting her seventeen-year-old child, E.G., with the vaccinations required under the CVL's schedule.
+Defendants prohibit E.G., who is a rising high school senior, from attending Raleigh County Schools unless E.G. receives all CVL-mandated vaccines. - 25.
+Plaintiff Hunter obtained a religious exemption certificate from the State Health Department exempting E.G. from the CVL's vaccination requirements for the 2025-26 school year.
+State public health officials issued a copy of that religious exemption certificate to Shady Spring High School, a public high school within the Raleigh County Schools.
+See Exhibit 2. - 26.
+Defendant West Virginia Board of Education, pursuant to W. Va.
 Code §18-2-5, "[s]ubject to and in conformity with the Constitution and laws of this state," has the power to make and enforce rules in certain designated areas involving the general supervision of public schools.
-These areas of limited authority subject to the West Virginia Constitution and general laws of the State are carried out by and through its members Nancy White, Victor Gabriel, F. Scott Rotruck, L. Paul Hardesty, Robert W. Dunlevey, Christopher Stansbury, Deborah Sullivan, Gregory Wooten, Cathy Justice, and Superintendent Michele Blatt.
-All are sued in their official capacities.
-23. Defendant, Raleigh County Board of Education, pursuant to W. Va.
-Code §18-5-1, by and through its school board, composed of Defendants Larry Ford, Richard Snuffer, Charlotte Hutchens, Marie Hamrick, and Marsha Smith, and Superintendent Serena Starcher, are all sued in their official capacities.
+These areas of limited authority subject to the West Virginia Constitution and general laws of the State are carried out by and through its members Nancy White, Victor Gabriel, F. Scott Rotruck, L. Paul Hardesty, Robert W. Dunlevey, Christopher Stansbury, Deborah Sullivan, Gregory Wooten, Sarah Armstrong Tucker, Cathy Justice, and Superintendent Michele Blatt.
+All are sued in their official capacities. - 27.
+Defendant, Raleigh County Board of Education, pursuant to W. Va.
+Code §18-5-1, by and through its school board, composed of Defendants Larry Ford, Richard Snuffer, Charlotte

+Hutchens, Marie Hamrick, and Marsha Smith, and Superintendent Serena Starcher, are all sued in their official capacities.
 The Local Board Defendants pursuant to W. Va.
 Code §§ 18-4-10, 18-5-1, 18-5-5, and 18-5-34 have authority and control in certain areas over Raleigh County Schools.